 Otzdarva, Resident Evil 3: I actually really love RE3.
 For me, it's a better implementation of the action movie vibe for which RE2 was going, combined with the sheer horror tension of the first game - plus some absolutely iconic elements: Jill's look, Jill herself, Nemesis.
 Here, leading Dead by Daylight streamer Otzdarva plays through RE3 following its release on GOG, with a slight (though not disproportionate) focus on comparing it favorably to the remake.
 I haven't played the remake yet and don't have an opinion there, but it's refreshing to see someone give original RE3 the respect it deserves instead of treating it as a negligible stopgap.

 Jeff Gerstmann, Jaws: The other Giant Bomb life raft.
 Gerstmann's on a quest to rank every NES game in a giant list after about 30 minutes to an hour of play of each title.
 Naturally, this method leads to some...odd rankings (man, as someone who owned that as a kid, is The Goonies II way too high)...but it also leads to some impromptu complete LPs, such as this one of LJN's Jaws.
-This isn't a horror game by any stretch - it's kind of a bright and inoffensive, friendly thing, albeit rather limited.
+Though based on one of the titans of '70s horror, this isn't a horror game by any stretch - it's kind of a bright and inoffensive, friendly thing, albeit rather limited.
 Gerstmann's unexpected triumph here, though, makes for a nice little contained experience.

 James Rolfe and Mike Matei, Castlevania II: Simon's Quest: OK, caveat: As you might know, Mike Matei, in his younger days, made some comics in the stlye of R. Crumb, attempting to be as offensive as possible in an era when some thought that doing so was funny "ironically."
 These comics eventually invited understandable scrutiny and might have factored into the decision to cut Matei from James Rolfe's channel.
 I'm not up on what's happened in the past few years, but unless something went on of which I'm unaware, I think we would have seen more ugliness from Matei if the comics represented what he thinks now.
 I personally think (if my read on the situation is correct) he should just explain what his mindset at the time and what was going on, avow that the comics don't represent what he believes now, and leave the matter.
 I understand, though, if this whole imbroglio is a dealbreaker for this rec.